Popes (gang): South Side Almighty Insane Popes

 In the mid 1970s, some accounts claim the nation leader, Larry "Larkin" Morris, started a new branch on the south side.
 In 1975, Larkin was killed by members of the Almighty Gaylords.
 The north side Insane Popes formed even stronger alliance with the Simon City Royals, and called this “DAB”.
 The Royals joined the Folks Nation, and the Almighty Insane Popes Nation eventually did also.
 However, the south side branch, who hated the Satan Disciples and Two-Six gangs who were Folks Nation members, became a renegade faction, even going so far as to join the rival People Nation alliance and severing ties completely with the north side Almighty Insane Popes Nation.

 Modern day

 Today the North Side Popes' main rivals are the Latin Kings, and the South Side Popes' main rivals are the Spanish Cobras, Satan Disciples, and Gangster Two-Six.
-As of 2022, the North Side Popes have territory in Budlong Woods and North Park, while the South Side Popes have active territory in McKinley Park, Vittum Park, and Mt.
+As of 2022, the South Side Popes have active territory in McKinley Park, Vittum Park, and Mt.
 Greenwood.

 The North Side Popes remain allied with the Folk Nation, while the south side Popes remain allied with the People Nation.
-South Side Popes wear Chicago White Sox apparel or black and white and Pittsburgh pirates hats.
+South Side Popes wear Chicago White Sox apparel or black and white and Pittsburgh Pirates hats.
 North Side Popes wear baby-blue and black, showing allegiance to the Royals with whom they retain close ties.